-Are you looking for some pointers on how to set up WooCommerce shipping on your website?
+Are you looking for some pointers on setting up WooCommerce shipping on your website?
 Or are you just lost in the amount of information out there?
-Well, you’ve come to the right place!
+Well, either way, you’ve come to the right place!

-How consumers see your brand and its overall success is strongly linked to the shipping service that you provide.
-Since it has such a direct impact on the customer experience, shipping is one of the most important aspects of a WooCommerce shop.
+How consumers see your brand and its overall success is strongly linked to the shipping service.
+Since it directly impacts the customer experience, shipping is one of the most important aspects of a WooCommerce shop.

-In this article, you will learn about the basics of WooCommerce shipping, how to shed some light on the built-in shipping features, and one of the most popular and widely used shipping plugins out there.
+In this article, you will learn about the basics of WooCommerce shipping, how to shed some light on the built-in shipping features, and one of the most popular and widely used shipping plugins.

 Let’s dive straight in!